-- Lion bone "cake" ("cao") is consumed within Viet Nam but no estimates of the quantity are known.
+- Bone "cake"/"glue"/ ("cao") is said to be consumed within Viet Nam and while presently the main demand is apparently for tiger bone cake, one stakeholder anticipated that the trade for lion bone cake will grow and that some sellers are now openly telling consumers that the cake contains lion (bones and gall bladder) and consumers are specifically requesting lion products (Anon A, pers comm., April 2018).
+However, indications are currently that most lion bone cake is being mis-sold as containing tiger bone.
+No evidence of cake advertised as either from tiger or lion was observed during surveys, suggesting that if it is being sold then it is not being done so openly.
 According to Ammann (2013), lion skeletons are mixed with other ingredients (turtle shell, deer antler, monkey bone) then boiled slowly to make the cake.
-Like most processed products, it is very difficult, if not impossible, to differentiate from tiger bone cake.
-While presently the main demand is apparently for tiger bone cake, one stakeholder anticipated that the trade for lion bone cake will grow and that sellers are now openly telling consumers that the cake contains lion (bones and gall bladder) and consumers are specifically requesting lion products (Anon A, pers comm., April 2018).

-- Lion balm (cooked lion bone) was observed for sale in Viet Nam in 2017 and advertised as coming from South Africa (Trang Nguyen (FFI), in. litt., April 2018). - Interviews with people who wear lion claws and teeth as amulets found that wearers believed it would bring them luck, and attract money and prosperity, as well as showing off wealth and high-ranking status (Viet Online, 2012).
+Like most processed products, it is very difficult, if not impossible, to differentiate from tiger bone cake. - Lion balm (cooked lion bone) was observed for sale in Viet Nam in 2017 and advertised as coming from South Africa (Trang Nguyen (FFI), in. litt., April 2018). - Interviews with people who wear lion claws and teeth as amulets found that wearers believed it would bring them luck, and attract money and prosperity, as well as showing off wealth and high-ranking status (Viet Online, 2012).
 Accordingly, the demand is apparently so high the market has been flooded with fake lion products such as plastic claws.
 The same interviews found people would use lion lung to treat cancer.
-In May 2016 a Vietnamese male was stopped in the Nghe An Province carrying what he believed were 680 tiger claws he had purchased in Lao PDR for USD22 each (which would total nearly USD15, 000), however DNA analysis revealed that the claws were actually lion (equivalent to 34 lions) (Tienphong, 2016). - There is demand for lion skulls and teeth which are used as a symbol of masculinity and male consumers are said to like to have a full set of lion skull / teeth, tiger skull and rhino horn as a status symbol for display (Anon A, in. litt., April 2018). - 25 outlets in Hanoi were surveyed for this study in April 2018 and no lion products were found for sale.
-Three outlets were selling products claimed to be from tigers (a total of 24 claws and five teeth), all of which were said to be from wild tigers.
-Additional results will be made available in the revised draft. - No lion products were found for sale online in April 2018 in a survey conducted for this study.
-However, on at least one occasion a seller agreed to meet to further discuss lion products.
-Additional results will be made available in the revised draft.
+In May 2016 a Vietnamese man was stopped in the Nghe An Province carrying what he believed were 680 tiger claws he had purchased in Lao PDR for USD22 each (which would total nearly USD15, 000), however DNA analysis revealed that the claws were actually lion (equivalent to 34 lions) (Tienphong, 2016). - There is said to be demand for lion skulls and teeth which are used as a symbol of masculinity and male consumers are said to like to have a full set of lion skull / teeth, tiger skull and rhino horn as a status symbol for display (Anon A, in. litt., April 2018).